Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-This winding number density is obtained from the index theorem.
-Define the two-parameter family of connections:
+The anomaly is thus identified with the winding number density, and it is obtained from the index theorem.
+Let us define the two-parameter family of connections

-with $t\in [0,1]$.
-This family defines in the space of all connections a disc ${\cal D}$ whose boundary is the circle $\{A^{\theta}\}$.
-Now, the determinant $det\,D(A^{t,\theta})$ may vanish since $A^{t,\theta}$ and $A$ are no longer related by a gauge transformation for $0\leq t <1$.
-By deforming the boundary $S^{1}$ of the disc towards the interior the total winding number is equal to the signed sum of the winding numbers associated with each of the internal zeroes of the determinant.
-Moreover, it is possible to show that these winding numbers can only be $\pm 1$ and coincide with the chirality of the eigenfunction of the Dirac operator whose eigenvalue vanishes at that point \cite{LAG-Ginsparg2} (fig. \ref{fig-4}).
-These arguments allow us to identify the winding number with the index of the Dirac operator in $S^{2n}\times {\cal D}$
+where $t\in [0,1]$.
+This defines a disc ${\cal D}$ in the space of connections whose boundary is~$A^{\theta}$ (see fig.~\ref{fig-4}).
+Unlike~$\det D(A^{\theta})$, the determinant of $D(A^{t,\theta})$ may vanish in a number of points inside the disk, since $A^{t,\theta}$ and $A$ are not related by a gauge transformation for $0\leq t <1$.
+Thus, deforming the boundary~$S^{1}=\partial\mathcal{D}$ towards the interior, the total winding number equals the signed sum of all winding numbers associated with each of the internal zeroes of the determinant.
+Moreover, it is possible to show that these winding numbers are equal to $\pm 1$, coinciding with the chirality of the Dirac operator eigenfunction whose eigenvalue vanishes at that point~\cite{LAG-Ginsparg2}.
+These arguments lead to identifying the winding number~\eqref{eq:winding_number_general} with the index of the Dirac operator~$\Dsl_{2n+2}\equiv D(A^{t,\theta})$ defined on~$S^{2n}\times {\cal D}$

-Since we are interested in relating the anomaly with the topology of our bundle we have to make use of the index theorem.
-Now our manifold has a boundary and we cannot use the Atiyah-Singer index theorem but its generalization to manifolds with boundary, the Atiyah-Pattodi-Singer index theorem \cite{Atiyah-Pattodi-Singer}.
-However we can proceed in a different way.
-We construct a $G$-bundle over $S^{2}\times S^{2n}$ in the following way.
-Divide $S^{2}$ into two parts corresponding to the two hemispheres $S^{2}_{+}$ and $S^{2}_{-}$.
-In the upper hemisphere, with coordinates $(t,\theta)$, we take the gauge field to be
+To write an explicit expression of the index appearing in the left hand side of this equation, we could to use the Atiyah-Pattodi-Singer index theorem \cite{Atiyah-Pattodi-Singer}, a generalization of the Atiyah-Singer theorem to manifolds with a boundary.
+Here, however, we proceed in a different way.
+Let us consider the closed manifold~$S^{2}\times S^{2n}$ and slice~$S^{2}$ into its two hemispheres $S^{2}_{\pm}$.
+We set coordinates $(t,\theta)$ in the upper hemisphere and consider the gauge field